Probabilistic Language-Image Pre-Training: Experiments

 \cref{tab:zero_shot_main} shows the main result.
 We use multiple prompts for each task following the DataComp evaluation suite.
 Similar to CLIP zero-shot classification (ZSC), \ours uses the ensemble of multiple prompts by $Z_t^\text{mixed} = \mathcal N( \frac{1}{N}\sum_i \mu_i, \frac{1}{N}\sum_i \sigma_i^2)$, where $\mu_i$ and $\sigma^2_i$ denote the mean and variance of $i$-th prompt and $N$ is the number of prompts (\eg, 80 for ImageNet).
 Note that if we treat this operation as the ``average'' of $N$ random variables, then the variance should be $\frac{1}{N^2} \sum_i \sigma_i^2$, but we empirically observe that the division decreases the final ZSC performance, \eg, 74.51 where our approach shows 74.58 on ImageNet.
 We did not use the uncertainty-based ZSC described in \cref{subsec:method_unc_prompt_tuning} for evaluating 38 tasks.
 Instead, we use CSD to find the nearest class text embedding.

 \cref{tab:zero_shot_main} shows that \ours outperforms CLIP in all metrics with 1.28B seen samples.
-Furthermore, when we train \ours with 12.8 billion seen samples, we achieve a high-performing PrVLM backbone.
-We show more experiments in \cref{subsec:appendix_abl}, including ablation study and other backbones.
+Furthermore, when we train \ours with 12.8B seen samples, we achieve a high-performing PrVLM.
+We show more ablation studies in \cref{appendix:subset:abl}, including loss design, hyperparameter, and architecture.